Atilla1976/SDCarND_P3_Traffic-Sign-Classifier/README.md

 #### What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to convert the images to grayscale because none of the traffic signs is only different in colour from another.
-Traffic signs can be distinguished from one another by their shape or the shape of the characters shown.
+Traffic signs can be distinguished from one another by their shape or the shape of the content shown.

 As a second step, I normalized the image data.
 Among the best practices for training a Neural Network is to normalize the data to obtain a mean close to zero.
 Normalizing the input data generally speeds up learning.
-First I normalized the image data with "(pixel - 128)/128)".
+First I normalized the image data with "(pixel - 128)/128".
 But I got better results by normalizing with "pixel/255".

-Here is an example of a traffic signal sign  image after grayscaling and normalizing.
+Here is an example of an image with a traffic signal sign after grayscaling and normalizing.

 ![alt text][image3]